Have you ever experienced trauma?

 Struggling with pornography or sexual addiction?

-Call our office today and we'll help you get started.
+Call or Text our office today and we'll help you get started.

 Our brains are designed to keep us alive… Traumatic events can trick our brains into thinking that we’re in danger even when we’re not.
 Have you ever tried to convience yourself that you shouldn’t feel something, but no matter how hard you try, you can’t actually stop the feeling from happening?
 That’s a little like how trauma works.

 Healing from trauma is possible… Like everything else important in life, it does take work.
 You know this isn’t something you want to try on your own.
 You want a specialized, well-trained, and experienced trauma therapist at your side, walking you through each step of healing.

 Trauma treatment shouldn’t drag on forever… You need a treatment approach that’s research-driven, proven to be effective, and is efficient.
 You want to see results relatively quickly and you want to know that the changes will stick.
 That’s where EMDR comes in.